What I Found In A Zeek Dataset (And How I Found It)

 ORDER BY total DESC

 LIMIT 10;The top result: 192.168.10.43 — 513,865 S0 connections.
 This meant that one internal IP was responsible for 79% of all unanswered connection attempts.
 That's not a human user - it's an automated, malicious machine.
 When I checked what it was attacking, I found it was systematically scanning four internal subnets and also reaching out to external IPs.
-That suggests it was trying to connect to a command and control server (a hacker's remote control center).
+Scanning at that volume from an internal host is exactly how a botnet spreads.
+(What those external connections actually were — and whether any amount to command-and-control — is what Part 2 investigates.
+Part 1 establishes the scanning; it doesn't prove a controller.)

 Query 3: Identifying the Attack — Port Analysis